First Quarter on

 Moon before descending node

-10 days after ascending node on 11 December 2050 at 00:42 in ♏ Scorpio.
-The Moon is located north of the ecliptic over the following 2 days, until the lunar orbit crosses from North to South in descending node on 24 December 2050 at 02:37 in ♉ Taurus.
+10 days after ascending node on 11 December 2050 at 00:42 in ♏ Scorpio the Moon is positioned north of the ecliptic over the following 2 days until the lunar crosses the ecliptic again from North to South in descending node on 24 December 2050 at 02:37 in ♉ Taurus.

 Moon before northern standstill

-7 days since the previous standstill on 14 December 2050 at 02:00 in ♐ Sagittarius when the Moon has reached South declination of ∠-19.822°, the lunar orbit is extending northward over the next 5 days to face maximum declination of ∠19.815° at the point of next northern standstill on 27 December 2050 at 00:57 in ♊ Gemini.
+7 days since the last southern standstill on 14 December 2050 at 02:00 in ♐ Sagittarius when the Moon has reached South declination of ∠-19.822° the lunar orbit is extending northward over the next 5 days to face maximum declination of ∠19.815° at the point of next northern standstill on 27 December 2050 at 00:57 in ♊ Gemini.

 Syzygy in 6 days